YedaAnna/9gag/README.md

 The script will also rename the images to match the title of the image post

-If you want to download the images from another section just change the 'base_link' in main script
+The script can be modified to download images from other sections as well

 Any improvements, suggestions are most welcome